A general formula for the index of depth stability of edge ideals: The main result

 by Theorem \ref{matching-covered}.
 Let $U = \supp(\a)$ for such an $\a$.
 Then $G_U$ is a dominating connected bipartite subgraph of $G$ by Corollary \ref{base}.
 Applying Theorem \ref{min} to $G_U$, we have

 Since $\mu(G_U) = (\varphi(G) + |U| - 1)/2,$ this implies

 Therefore, $\dstab(I) = s(G)+1$. \end{proof}

-From now on, to compute $\dstab(I)$ we only need to compute $s(G)$.
+By Theorem \ref{main}, to compute $\dstab(I)$ we only need to compute $s(G)$.
 As a first application we give a complete description of connected bipartite graphs with $\dstab(I) = 1,2,3,4$.
 Recall that a graph is spanned by a subgraph if they have the same vertex set.

 \begin{Corollary} Let $G$ be a connected bipartite graph $G$.
 Then {\rm (1)} $\dstab(I) = 1$ if and only if $G$ is a complete bipartite graph, {\rm (2)} $\dstab(I) = 2$ if and only if $G$ is not a complete bipartite graph and $G$ has a dominating set that is an edge, {\rm (3)} $\dstab(I) = 3$ if and only if $G$ is not a complete bipartite graph, $G$ has no dominating set that is an edge, and $G$ has a dominating set whose induced subgraph is a 2-path or a 4-cycle. {\rm (4)} $\dstab(I) = 4$ if and only if $G$ is not a complete bipartite graph, $G$ has no dominating set as in {\rm (2)} and {\rm (3)} and $G$ has a dominating set which is a 3-path or spanned by the union of a 4-cycle and a leaf edge or spanned by a 6-cycle. \end{Corollary}